 The restaurant sits underneath the popular signage.
 I like to access Morimoto by parking in the Lime Garage and heading directly across the bridge at Sprinkles (cupcakes).

-Additionally, you can find Morimoto directly across the bridge from Frontera Cocina (review) and sideways across from Raglan Road.
-It is a large restaurant and fairly easy to find given its central location.
+Additionally, you can find Morimoto directly across the bridge from Frontera Cocina and sideways across from Raglan Road.
+It is a large restaurant and relatively easy to find given its central location.

-For those who have never visited Disney Springs or only occasionally, I have a full guide providing tips for transportation to and around Disney Springs.
+For those who have never visited Disney Springs or only occasionally, we have a guide providing tips for transportation to and around Disney Springs.

 Morimoto Asia Review